shreykumar18/football_predictor/README.md

 ![Bayesian Network Diagram](bayesian_network.png)

+## Data Exploration

+The dataset that we are using is a football match data set that contains in depth game statistics and the following:
+- **Games Data**: Contains information on past football matches, including scores, and what teams.
+- **Team Stats**: This has a variety of stats for teams that measure performance like possession, xG etc.
+- **Shots**: This has precise information for number of shots, individual stats for goalscorers and assisters.

 ## AI Agent Design

 The AI agent is structured as a **goal-based agent** with the following components: